Studying for GED

 How Can You Study for GED?

-The General Educational Development (GED) is a test, passing which you will be certified as equivalent to an American or Canadian high school graduating student.
+By passing this test, which you will be certified as equivalent to an American or Canadian high school graduating student.
 It means that you possess skills equivalent to that of a high school graduating student.
-Furthermore, the GED certification is very valuable and is accepted by almost all the educational institutions and employers in the United States and Canada.
-The American Council on Education (ACE) officially administers the GED.
-The GED is a certification that enables you to start your life anew even though you may not have been able to earn a valid high school diploma.
+Furthermore, the certification is very valuable and is accepted by almost all the educational institutions and employers in the United States and Canada.
+The American Council on Education (ACE) officially administers this test.
+This is a certification that enables you to start your life anew even though you may not have been able to earn a valid high school diploma.

 Understanding the GED

-Before getting into the details pertaining to studying for GED, let us first understand the GED test paper well.
-The GED is a series that comprises of five tests.
-The questions that appear in the GED are of high school level academic difficulty.
-The subjects for the five tests of the GED are:
+Before getting into the details pertaining to preparation, let us first understand the test paper well.
+It is a series that comprises of five tests.
+The questions that appear are of high school level academic difficulty.
+The subjects tested are:

 - Language Arts: Writing (Two Parts)